RespiraWorks/Ventilator/manufacturing/README.md

 If you are a member of the team and intend to build your own prototype, please read the [purchasing guidelines](purchasing_guidelines.md) first.

-If you are 3d-printing any custom components yourself, please check out the [3d printing guidelines](3d_printing).

 If you are a pneumatics or mechanical engineer and intend to contribute to our design, please read our [wiki](https://github.com/RespiraWorks/Ventilator/wiki), by which we mean **all of it**.

+If you intend to make any physical components yourself, please become familiar with the [manufacturing methods guide](methods).
+And please help maintain it.

 ## Assembly